Mega Man: Original series

 Enemies are weak to at least one weapon; for instance, Fire Man will take more damage from Ice Man's weapon than from other weapons.
 This concept draws inspiration from rock-paper-scissors.
 Robot Master levels can generally be completed in any order, resulting in a strategic hallmark of the series: determining the best order to defeat bosses and earn weapons.
-Sequels of Mega Man games contain new enemies alongside familiar ones, new bosses and weapons, and perhaps new gadgets.
-Later installments of the game give the player the option of commanding other player characters with different abilities, such as Proto Man, Duo, and Bass.
+Sequels of Mega Man games contain new enemies alongside familiar ones, new bosses, new weapons, and occasionally new gadgets that Mega Man could use.
+Starting from Mega Man 3, Rush—Mega Man's trusty robot dog companion became a series mainstay, and later installments would provide Rush abilities for Mega Man to use.
+Mega Man 3 and 4 gave Mega Man the ability to slide and charge his buster, respectively, though he was unable to use these abilities in Mega Man 9 and 10.
+Later installments of the series give the player the option of commanding other player characters with different abilities, such as Proto Man, Duo, and Bass.

-The Classic series has not reached a definite conclusion.
-Originally developed for the NES, the original Mega Man series experienced graphical improvements in fourth and fifth generation installments.
-The series had no games developed for sixth generation consoles but returned in the seventh generation purposely sporting graphics, sound and gameplay similar to the original NES games to inspire a nostalgic look and feel, distributed as downloadable content instead of retail games like the previous installments.
+The Classic series has yet to reach a definite conclusion.
+Originally developed for the NES, the original Mega Man series experienced graphical improvements in fourth and fifth-generation installments.
+The series had no games developed for sixth-generation consoles but returned in the seventh generation purposely sporting graphics, sound, and gameplay similar to the original NES games to inspire a nostalgic look and feel, distributed as downloadable content instead of retail games like the previous installments.

-On December 4, 2017, Capcom announced that a new game in the classic series, Mega Man 11, would release in late 2018.
-Unlike Mega Man 9 and 10, this game features modern, HD, cel-shaded graphics and is presented in a widescreen aspect ratio.
-When using a special weapon, in addition to changing colors, Mega Man's armor changes appearance as well.
+On December 4, 2017, Capcom announced that a new game in the classic series, Mega Man 11, would be released in late 2018.
+Unlike Mega Man 9 and 10, this game makes a return to the modern era, featuring Mega Man in a 2.5D environment, with 3D cel-shaded graphics, and is presented in a widescreen aspect ratio.
+When using a special weapon, in addition to changing colors, Mega Man's armor also changes appearance.